goabstract/abstract-sdk/docs/methods.md

 });
 ```

-or, get the commit history for a specific layer…
+or, get a list of commits for a layer – this query will only return commits where the referenced layer was changed…

 ```js
 abstract.commits.list({